PowerGridModel/.github/SECURITY.md

 [`power-grid-model-ds`](https://github.com/PowerGridModel/power-grid-model-ds) is a data science library that processes datasets and configuration that may be user-provided.
-Treat all external inputs as untrusted, validate formats/schemas where possible, and avoid unsafe deserialization (e.g. `pickle`) for untrusted files.
+Treat all external inputs as untrusted, validate formats/schemas where possible and avoid unsafe deserialization (e.g. `pickle`) for untrusted files.
 If the visualizer is installed and used, note that it runs a local web server and opens a TCP port.